 All data is sent to the GreenMediaHD Cloud server to be visualized in customized Web Pages Dashboards.

-Energy reduction reports are shown in real time allowing evaluate the everyday energy savings.
+Energy reduction reports are shown in real time allowing evaluation of the everyday energy savings.

-Commands like setpoints and schedules to each RTUcontrol38 controller can be sent from GreenMediaHD Cloud Sever.
+Commands like setpoints and schedules to each GMHD controller can be sent from GreenMediaHD Cloud Sever.

-GreenMediaHD Cloud Sever also shows a variety of alarms in each RTU and give some recommnedations on how to solve the issues that triggered them.
+GreenMediaHD Cloud Sever also shows a variety of alarms in each RTU and provides some recommendations on how to solve the issues that triggered them.

 We install all the necessary sensors and the VSD in the RTU to modulate the fan speed and make energy calculations.
-Also the Bacnet IP communication network is installed to connect all the controllers to the Gateway.
+Also, if required, the BACnet IP communication network is installed to connect all the controllers to the Gateway.

-The RTUcontrol38 controller is installed in the RTU and all its parameters are setup for best results.
-This parameters are mapped into the Logger Gateway.
-This Gateway is also configured for optimum results for the characteristic of the target RTUs
+The GMHD controller is installed in the RTU, and all its parameters are set up for best results using the controller UI.
+If required, these parameters are mapped into the Logger Gateway.
+This Gateway is also configured for optimum results for the characteristics of the target RTU’s.

 RTU-SC Cloud Analytics

-A user account is created in the RTU-SC Web Server to monitor and have some control of all RTUs anywhere you are.
-Evaluation and energy saving reports, and much more information about the RTUs are displayed in dashboards.
+A user account is created in the RTU-SC Web Server to monitor and have some control of all RTUs from anywhere.
+Evaluation and energy-saving reports, and much more information about the RTU’s is displayed in dashboards.

 Bacnet IP server for Integration

-The RTU Logger Gateway has a built-in Bacnet IP server which allows third party integrators of other building systems, such as existing BMS, to get all the parameters measured and calculated by the RTU-SC and also send back commands to the controllers.
+The RTU Logger Gateway and the GMHD Controllers, have a built-in BACnet IP server that allows third-party integrators of other building systems, such as existing BMS, to get all the parameters measured and calculated by the RTU-SC as well as send back commands to the controllers.

 Continuous update of the RTU-SC

-Whenever a new software version is ready, the user can download it from the RTU-SC Web Server and install in the RTU Logger Gateway.
-Optional a VPN can be installed to remotely update every RTUcontrol38 controller when a new software version is available.
+Whenever a new Gateway Software Version is available, the user can download it from the RTU-SC Web Server and install it in the RTU Logger Gateway.
+Optionally a VPN can be installed to remotely update every GMHD controller when a new software version is available.

 Consulting and technical support

-We prepare the maintenance operators in campus to operate the RTU-SC by them self, and we also give support and recommendations to get the best energy savings results.
+We prepare the maintenance operators on campus to operate the RTU-SC by themselves and we also provide support and recommendations to get the best energy savings results.